-- update the network weights based on the equation above but considering zero instead of Max_q as "there is not future" in the trial
+- update the network weights based on the equation above but considering zero instead of Max_q as "there is no future" in the trial

 As you can see, regarding the learning rule:

-- In the fist step of each trial the agent does not learn: the reason is that the algorithm needs to succeeding time steps to learn as its learning is based on the consequences (in terms of reward) that the action selected at t-1 causes at t
+- In the first step of each trial, the agent does not learn: the reason is that the algorithm needs to succeed time steps to learn as its learning is based on the consequences (in terms of the reward) that the action selected at t-1 causes at t

 To see if your program works well, try this simulation:

 - Set a 1D world of nine positions (two actions)

 - Set the reward for the last position on the right

 - Set the start in the first position on the left

 - Set a maximum of 200 Trials and a maximum of 50 steps per trial

 - Set LearningRate = 0.1 and DiscountFactor = 0.9